Konamiman/Nestor80/docs/LanguageReference.md

 _Syntax:_ `.STRENC <encoding name>|<encoding page>|default`

-Sets the character encoding to be used to transform strings to sequences of bytes, typically for the [`DEFB`](#defb-db-defm) insruction.
+Sets the character encoding to be used to transform strings to sequences of bytes, typically for the [`DEFB`](#defb-db-defm) instruction.

 The encoding name or page must be one of the encodings supported by the system where Nestor80 is running.
 Running Nestor80 with the `--list-encodings` argument will show a list of the available encodings; each encoding has an unique name and an unique page number and either of the two can be used to identify the encoding.
+Encoding names are case-insensitive.

 The default encoding is 7 bit ASCII unless a different encoding is specified by passing a `--string-encoding` argument to Nestor80. `.STRENC default` will revert to this default encoding.

-The encoding name `ASCII` is accepted as an alias for the default 7 bit ASCII encoding (whose "official" name is `US-ASCII`).
+💡 The encoding name `ASCII` is accepted as an alias for the default 7 bit ASCII encoding (whose "official" name is `US-ASCII`).

 See also: ["Strings"](#strings).